 We seldom deliberately present a bad face on social media.
 Selfie stick in hand, we depict ourselves smiling before an elaborate, expensive meal, in front of a landmark in an exotic land, or simply celebrating with friends (which all can see, including those not fortunate enough to be present in those moments).
-Accumulating ubiquitous likes and thumbs-up is gratifying in the way that cotton candy is: briefly sweet, but fading quickly as the posts scroll by.
+Accumulating ubiquitous likes and thumbs-ups is gratifying in the way that cotton candy is: briefly sweet, but fading quickly as the posts scroll by.
 Posts may have sad news; they may be angry, ranting, or commented on by haters, but in constructing a public version of ourselves, we promote something: a lifestyle, an idea, or an image.

 No one wants to be a Debbie Downer to their friends, and no one wants to read the sad, drab, boring parts of life.
 So what’s wrong with shaping a good-looking, successful persona for social media?
 One answer: it’s depressing.
 The theory of social comparison suggests that we evaluate and define ourselves in relation to others, and Facebook is no exception.
 But if we’re always comparing our lives, which we know to be full of difficulty (unrealized dreams, illness, money problems, strained relationships, etc.) to the carefully curated, only-the-highlights lives of others, it’s easy to feel envious and depressed at how you don’t measure up.

 More than that, when we’re obsessing over social media, we’re not paying attention to our own present moment.
-Instead, we take a mini-time travel to a future moment, imagining other people witnessing our experience, or become lost in memories, wishes, and comparisons.
+Instead, we take mini-time travel to a future moment, imagining other people witnessing our experience, or becoming lost in memories, wishes, and comparisons.
 We become exhibitionists and voyeurs, which detaches us from other people rather than bringing us closer together.

 Chao-pien was a Chinese official of the Sung dynasty and lay disciple to a Zen master.
 He summarized a spiritual experience in a four-line poem: